 The following circumstances will result in automatic withdrawal of the student from clinical rotations.
-The circumstances for permanent dismissal from one of the programs include, but are not limited to: Violation of patient confidentiality.
+The circumstances for permanent dismissal from one of the programs includes but is not limited to: Violation of patient confidentiality.
 Student's behavior and/or performance are disruptive and hazardous to self, patient, or other healthcare providers.